 Teachers employed on an ongoing basis but who work less than a full working day or week are deemed to be part-time and can have their working arrangements reviewed only following appropriate consultation/agreement.
-The co-head teachers will give them a written statement detailing their working time obligations and the mechanism used to determine their pay, subject to the provisions of the statutory pay arrangements (an appropriate proportion of 1265 (or 1258.5 for 2022-23) directed hours).
+The LA will give them a written statement detailing their working time obligations and the mechanism used to determine their pay, subject to the provisions of the statutory pay arrangements (an appropriate proportion of 1265 directed hours).